Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Are there any significant reasons for your targeted clientele to switch to using you?

 - Are your existing social circles beneficial to your aspirations to be an entrepreneur?
-As in, friends who would readily buy from you.
+As in, friends who would readily buy from you?

 - Is the current socio-political environment beneficial to your aspirations to be an entrepreneur?

 By that definition itself, it is implied that opportunities are neutral and available to everybody.
-Because of that, it is detrimental to consider opportunities as business strengths; just because the pie is there doesn't mean you will eat it.
-Or get to eat it alone.
-This brutal reality is often overlooked by users of SWOT analysis.
+Because of that, it is detrimental to consider opportunities as strengths; just because the pie is there doesn't mean you will eat it or get to eat it alone.
+This brutal reality is often overlooked in SWOT analyses.